The Paris Museum & Historical Society

 Poppies are scattered throughout this quilt…. for remembrance.

-This quilt will be displayed at the museum beginning November 13th
+This quilt is currently displayed at the museum.

 Admission by Donation: